Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

     - In the "Get data" dialog box, select "Azure", then choose "Azure Data Lake Store".
 Click "Connect".
     - In the next dialog box, enter your **ADL URI** as the URL and click the "OK" button.
     - On the next screen, you will see a summary of your Data Lake Store (consisting of the folders in the root directory).
 Click the "Load" button at the bottom of the screen.

-        After the data has been successfully loaded into Power BI, you will see that the "Fields" menu at right has been populated automatically with a [table named Query1](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/pbiconnect1.PNG?raw=true) that contains elements like Content, Date accessed, Date Created, etc.
+        - After the data has been successfully loaded into Power BI, you will see that the "Fields" menu at right has been populated automatically with a [table named Query1](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/media/pbiconnect1.PNG?raw=true) that contains elements like Content, Date accessed, Date Created, etc.
     -	In the ribbon at the top of your screen, ensure that the "Home" tab is selected, then click "Edit Queries".

-        In the Query Editor, you will see a table in which the first column is "Content", the second column is "Name", and so forth.
+        - In the Query Editor, you will see a table in which the first column is "Content", the second column is "Name", and so forth.
     -	Find the row in this table that contains the value "pbidataforPHM" in the "Name" column (row 3).
 Click on the "Table" hyperlink in the "Content" column of that row.
     -	In the next screen, click on the "Binary" hyperlink in the single-row table.

-        You should now see a table containing the patient hospital visit records.
+        - You should now see a table containing the patient hospital visit records.
     -	On the ribbon at the top of the screen, click "Close and Apply".

-        You should now see that the "Fields" menu at right contains the fields from the patient hospital visit records, i.e. the columns from `data4visualization_latest.csv` file.
+        - You should now see that the "Fields" menu at right contains the fields from the patient hospital visit records, i.e. the columns from `data4visualization_latest.csv` file.
 We will now repeat the steps above to load the readmission data.
 - Load the readmission data into the same Power BI dashboard
     - Open the Power BI Desktop application.
 A new, untitled Power BI dashboard will automatically be created for you.
     - On the opening splash screen, click the "Get data" link at left.
     - In the "Get data" dialog box, select "Azure", then choose "Azure Data Lake Store".
 Click "Connect".
     - In the next dialog box, enter your **ADL URI** as the URL and click the "OK" button.
     - On the next screen, you will see a summary of your Data Lake Store (consisting of the folders in the root directory).
 Click the "Load" button at the bottom of the screen.

-        After the data has been successfully loaded into Power BI, you will see that the "Fields" menu at right has been populated automatically with a second table named "Query2".
+        - After the data has been successfully loaded into Power BI, you will see that the "Fields" menu at right has been populated automatically with a second table named "Query2".
     - Click the "Edit Queries" button in the ribbon at the top of your screen.
     - Click on "Query2" in the list at left.
 You will again see a summary of the folders in the root directory for your Data Lake Store.
     - Find the row in this table that contains the value "forphmdeploymentbyadf" in the "Name" column (row 2).
 Click on the "Table" hyperlink in the "Content" column of that row.

-        In the next screen, you will see a table describing the files in the `/forphmdeploymentbyadf` subdirecory of your ADLS.
+        - In the next screen, you will see a table describing the files in the `/forphmdeploymentbyadf` subdirecory of your ADLS.
     - Find the row in this table that contains the value "ReadmittanceTarget.csv" in the "Name" column (row 1).
 Click on the "Binary" hyperlink in the "Content" column of that row.

-        You should now see a table containing data relevant to readmission.
+        - You should now see a table containing data relevant to readmission.
     - On the ribbon at the top of the screen, click "Close and Apply".

-        You should now see that "Query2" under the "Fields" menu at right contains the readmission fields, i.e. the columns from `ReadmittanceTarget.csv` file.
+        - You should now see that "Query2" under the "Fields" menu at right contains the readmission fields, i.e. the columns from `ReadmittanceTarget.csv` file.
 - Record the query strings
     - Click on the "Edit Queries" button in the ribbon at the top of your screen.
     - Select "Query1" in the list at left, then click on "Advanced Editor" in the ribbon at the top of your screen.

-        An editor will pop out containing the connection query.
+        - An editor will pop out containing the connection query.
 It should look similar to [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/media/connectionquery1.txt).
     - Copy the contents of the editor to a notepad.
     - Close the advanced editor.
     - Select "Query2" in the list at left, then click on "Advanced Editor" in the ribbon at the top of your screen.

-        An editor will pop out with the connection query for the second table (similar to [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/media/connectionquery2.txt)).
+        - An editor will pop out with the connection query for the second table (similar to [this](https://github.com/Azure/cortana-intelligence-population-health-management/raw/master/ManualDeploymentGuide/media/connectionquery2.txt)).
     - Copy the contents of the editor in a notepad.
     - With the two connection queries collected in your notepad, close the advanced editor and close this dashboard (saving is not necessary).

 #### 3)	Update the data source of the Power BI file

-  -  Download the example pbix file 'PopulationHealthManagement.pbix' from [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/Visualization) and open it. **Note:** If you see an error massage, please make sure you have installed the latest version of [Power BI Desktop](https://powerbi.microsoft.com/desktop).
+- Download the example dashboard file 'PopulationHealthManagement.pbix' from [here](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/Visualization) and open it.
+    - **Note:** If you see an error message, please make sure you have installed the latest version of [Power BI Desktop](https://powerbi.microsoft.com/desktop).
-  -	Click on *Edit Queries*.
+- Click on "Edit Queries" in the ribbon at the top of your screen.
-  -	Select 'data4PBI_simulated' and click on Advanced Editor
+- Select `data4PBI_simulated` in the query list at left, and click on "Advanced Editor".
-  -	Replace the content in the editor with what you copied in your notepad earlier for data4visualization_latest.csv
+- Replace the content in the editor with what you copied in your notepad earlier for `data4visualization_latest.csv` (Query1).
 - Close the editor.
-  -	Next select 'ReadmittanceTarget' and click *Edit Queries*.
+- Next, select `ReadmittanceTarget` and click on "Advanced Editor".
-  -	Replace the content in the editor with what you copied in your notepad earlier for ReadmittanceTarget.csv.
+- Replace the content in the editor with what you copied in your notepad earlier for `ReadmittanceTarget.csv` (Query2).
-  -	Close the editor and click *Close & Apply* in the Home Ribbon.
+- Close the editor and click "Close & Apply" in the ribbon at the top of your screen.
     - The data sources will update and point to the files in your Data Lake Store.
-  -	To confirm click on Edit Queries, select data4PBI_simulated and click on Data source settings in the Home Ribbon.
-  - You should see the ADL URI you collected in Step 1.
-  - Do the same check for Readmittance Target
-  - Now the PBI file is connected to data sources in Data Lake Store.
 - In the backend, model is scheduled to be refreshed every 1 hour.
-You can click **'Refresh'** button on the top to get the latest visualization as time moving forward.
+You can click **'Refresh'** button on the top to get the latest visualization as time moves forward.

 #### 4) Publish the dashboard to [Power BIonline](http://www.powerbi.com/)
   Note that this step needs a Power BI account (or Office 365 account).